 While running it's essential to knock things down and this is down easily by just point in the direction of what's coming ahead.
 This ranges from air ducts above to shelves on the side and there are also bonus items to grab along the floor.
 These items are health items to build med kits, guns to fire at the zombie horde or collectibles.
 There are also resources to be found occasionally on the sides and these go towards weapon upgrades or new costumes.
 Running down the hallway is mainly about putting obstacles behind you as these zombies really move it and are basically never ending.
 You'll need to turn occasionally and if you make it far enough even face off against a zombie boss which are menacing.
 The game does look great to the point of it belonging on the platform, though there's just not enough variety while running.
 Your controller will also make noises occasionally to let you know what's ahead and while I don't like my controller making noises this was well done for those that do.

 Corridor Z is a really well done endless runner and if you're looking for one it plays well on the console.
 I just had issues with some of the free to play aspects coming into this paid for title and the repetition within objects that you come across while running.
 It was certainly an enjoyable experience running from the horde and noticing some fear as they seemed to never end.
 There's also the element of testing your reflexes to move items quickly into the way of your pursers which was nice.
 Still, would have liked a bit more in terms of story and just a bit more content to it.

-Review Done on Corridor Z for Playstation 4
+Corridor Z for Playstation 4

 Review Code Provided by Mass Creation